tfeuerbach/personal-site/content/posts/setting-up-perforce-p4-on-ubuntu-24-04-2025-09-08.md

 # On-Prem vs Cloud

 I've got a homelab in my office with an R220 that I was looking to repurpose that was a perfect fit for this job (I just had to buy another SSD and may need to get more in the future).
 Hosting in the cloud is a great option as well but I didn't want to rack up a bill for something that may or may not end up being a fully realized game and storage space can get pricey if we started to accrue a lot of assets.
+To ensure we could all connect to the server in my house, I planned on putting us all on the same Tailscale Network ([Tailnet](https://tailscale.com/kb/1136/tailnet)).